-Harrisford House, George Street, Parramatta, G. Barker, 2014
+Harrisford House, George Street, Parramatta, 2014.
+Source: Geoff Barker, Parramatta City Council

 The first lessons given by this famous Australian institution were in February 1832 in a house leased on two blocks in George Street, Parramatta.
 The King’s School is Australia’s oldest independent school and its alumni includes many of Australia’s more famous names including: New South Wales Premier, Mike Baird, director Bruce Beresford, and rugby player Stirling Mortlock.